What is a venogram?

 - Tell your provider about all medicines you are taking.
 This includes prescriptions, over-the-counter medicines, and herbal supplements.

-- You will need to have someone drive you home after the test if the doctor gives you medicine to relax (sedative) during the test.
+- You will need to have someone drive you home after the test if the healthcare provider gives you medicine to relax (sedative) during the test.

 - Follow any other instructions your provider gives you to get ready.